Teaching English in Cambodia in 2026: The Complete Guide

 Career Growth and Opportunities in Cambodia

 Many teachers come to Cambodia planning to stay for a year and end up remaining longer than expected.
-While the TEFL market here is less formal and structured than in some other countries, experience, reliability, and strong local connections can open up a range of opportunities over time.
+The market here is less formal than in some countries, but teachers who stay, do good work, and develop their professional network find that doors open over time.

 • Work with NGOs or education-focused organisations